Kami-Usuki Station: Lines

 The station is served by the Nippō Main Line and is located 167.6 km from the starting point of the line at Kokura.

 Layout

 The station consists of a side platform serving a single track at grade.
 The station building is a timber structure of traditional Japanese design.
 It is unstaffed and serves only to house a waiting area and an automatic ticket vending machine.
 After the ticket gate, a short flight of steps leads up to the platform where a separate wooden shed is provided as a weather shelter.

-Adjacent stations

 History

 Japanese Government Railways (JGR) opened the station on 18 July 1917 as an additional station on the existing track of what was then its Hōshū Main Line, subsequently renamed the Nippō Main Line on 15 December 1923.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.

 The station became unstaffed on 14 March 2015.